calwoodford/anki_decks/css/css.md

 </details>
 <br><br>
 Question 2.
-How do you link an external CSS file to an HTML document?
+How do you link a external CSS file to a HTML document?

 <details><summary><b>Answer</b></summary>
-To link an external CSS file to an HTML document, you use the < link > element in the HTML document's < head > section.
+To link an external CSS file to a HTML document, you use the < link > element in the HTML document's < head > section.
 The < link > element specifies the stylesheet's path using the href attribute.

 </details>
 <br><br>